 **Please Note: Full service plans are usually available at a discount.
 For example we recently signed up for T-mobile at $35 (plus $8.65 taxes) per month for unlimited talk & text, unlimited free video and music streaming data, and an additional 6 Gigs of data for other applications (unused data each month rolls over).
 The plan works internationally partnering with ICE/Kolbi which has by far the best coverage of the networks in Costa Rica.

 *Please Note: Just because you sign up for a plan doesn’t automatically mean your phone will work.

 Although most phones now work there is no comprehensive, reliable up-to date list of devices that do or don’t.
-Some of the website sign up pages for the international plans above also have a “phone checker” which may help.
+Some of the phone company website sign up pages for the international plans above also have a “phone checker” which may help.

 If you’re not on a plan with one of the above carriers or can’t find out if your phone is compatible you may have to make that dreaded call to customer service…

 “… if you would like to buy something, please press 1

 if you would like to be told that you’ve contacted the wrong department, please press 2